New-Traduction-Club/justsayori-mod/README.md

 ## LTS

 This a based-version on the original [Forever and Ever](https://github.com/ForeverAndEverTeam/fae-mod) mod.\
+(Trying to make a long-term support for the mod and/or continue with the project.)\
 Currently, there is'nt new things than the orignal mod, with the passing of time we are going to make new things...

 <!-- # COMPLETION NOTICE